stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 * Boot in macOS or Windows.
 * Download [Prime95](https://www.mersenne.org/download/) application.
 * Run ``Torture Test...`` from ``Options`` menu for at least 1h.
-* If system works stable repeat all steps and incremental increase undervolting for -5.
-Better to keep undervolting for ``Processor`` and ``GT/GTU`` on same level.
-And repeat again ``Torture Test...``.
-If system is unstable under ``Torture Test...``, freezes or reboots revert back to previous working configuration.
+* If the system works stably, repeat all the steps and incremental increase undervolting for -5.
+It is better to keep undervolting for ``Processor`` and ``GT/GTU`` on the same level.
+Repeat again ``Torture Test...``.
+If the system is unstable under ``Torture Test...``, freezes or reboots, revert back to the previous working configuration.

 | Option | Configuration start undervolting | Recommended step | My stable working configuration |
 | ---: | ---: | ---: | ---: |